Yuav/puppet-pip/README.markdown

  * Treat pip as a pip installable package

 ## Setup

-### What pip affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.

-### Setup Requirements

 If you don't use this module to manage python pip, it assumes pip is already installed and available in $PATH